modir/using-laminas-framework-book/version2/docs/appearance.md

 ![Figure 6.1.
 Main page of the skeleton app and its layout](images/appearance/skeleton-layout.png)

-T> If you are new to Twitter Bootstrap, it is recommended that you refer to T> [Appendix C. Introduction to Twitter Bootstrap](#bootstrap), where you can find more information about using T> Twitter Bootstrap and its components.
+> If you are new to Twitter Bootstrap, it is recommended that you refer to
+> [Appendix C. Introduction to Twitter Bootstrap](#bootstrap), where you can find more information about using
+> Twitter Bootstrap and its components.

 ## Page Layout in Laminas Framework